-Incoming freshman with top GPAs as verified through the Hap Arnold Education Grant application will be contacted directly by AFAS in June to compete for these \$5,000 merit-based scholarships.
-A minimum of 10 scholarships are awarded annually.
+Incoming freshman with top GPAs (Merit Scholarship) and eligible incoming freshman (Grit Scholarship) as verified through the Hap Arnold Education Grant application will be contacted directly by AFAS in June to compete for these \$5,000 merit-based scholarships.
+A minimum of 10 scholarships are awarded annually for each of the Merit and Grit Scholarships (20 in total).